Version: 1.2

 A. Subject Matter and Duration

-FreshGuard processes Personal Data to provide the data pipeline monitoring Service as described in the Agreement, for the duration of the Agreement.
+FreshGuard processes Personal Data to provide the data pipeline monitoring Service as described in the Agreement, for the duration of the Agreement and any applicable retention periods.[web:41]

 B. Nature and Purpose of Processing